gkjpettet/ImpulseEngine/README.md

 The engine is written in 100% Xojo and has no external dependencies.
 It uses API 2.0 and therefore requires Xojo 2019 Release 2 to compile.
 It will not run on iOS due to this limitation.

 ## Usage
 Getting started is a simple as adding the `ImpulseEngine` module to your project.
-The project includes a simple test bed demo application illustrating how to create bodies and add them to the simulation.
+The project includes a simple demo application illustrating how to create bodies and add them to the simulation.
 I've tried to keep the engine's API simple and have thoroughly documented the code.

 ```xojo
 Using ImpulseEngine